-Business Law II 3 cr.
+Business Law II

 This course is the study of law related to: employment agency, partnership, corporation, sale of goods, and commercial paper.
 Prerequisite(s): BUSN 251.

-BUSN 267 Real Estate Law
+BUSN 267 Real Estate Law 3 cr.

-Real Estate Law 3 cr.
-A study of the law of real property.
-The course deals with laws governing title and title transfer.
-It also deals with the concept of mortgages.
-The obligations of those who participate and assist in the transfer of real property is also discussed.
-Prerequisite(s): BUSN 251 or BUSN 290 or LAAW 101 or NJ Real Estate Sales License.
+This course focuses on the study of the law of real property, laws governing title and title transfer, the concept of mortgages, and the obligations of those who participate in and assist with the transfer of real property.
+Prerequisite(s): BUSN 251 or BUSN 290 or LAAW 101 or NJ Real Estate License.